Wild Camping in the Carneddau – Aber to Trefriw

 Navigation on pathless sections and high Carneddau.
 Some difficult downclimbing with packs.

-Walk across the Carneddau – Aber to Trefriw Route Map and GPX Download
+Wild Camping in the Carneddau – Aber to Trefriw Ordnance Survey Map and GPX File Download

-Walk across the Carneddau – Aber to Trefriw Details
+Wild Camping in the Carneddau – Aber to Trefriw

-This is a different approach to these hills, one that does leave you with difficulty in returning to your start point, but buses do pass through Trefriw.
+This is a linear route that does leave you with difficulty in returning to your start point, but buses do pass through Trefriw.
 It’s also a route that contrasts along it’s way.
 You start in a wooded valley, cross moorland and secluded valleys, before crossing the highest land over Llewelyn.
 To top this off, you find yourself scrambling down Craig yr Ysfa and up Pen yr Helgi du before you finish the walk with a leisurely walk along Llyn Cowlyd and a leafy country lane takes you down to Trefriw.

 The walk starts from the Aber Falls car park at Bontnewydd, or from the A55 bus stop if you arrive by bus.
 As we intended to camp tonight, we took a lift to ensure plenty of time to find a suitable site.
 Take the path to the right of the bridge, through some pleasant forest, before it joins the main track.
 You are only on this track a short while, as you see a sign stating “Aber Falls via plantation”, follow this into the welcome shade of the forest.